-- OBJECTIVE I.1 The City shall adopt land development regulations which shall make available or schedule for availability the public facilities for future growth and urban development as development occurs in order to provide for urban densities and intensities within the City and discourage the proliferation of urban sprawl. - Policy I.1.1 The City's land development regulations shall limit the location of higher density residential, high intensity commercial and heavy industrial uses to areas adjacent to arterial or collector roads where public facilities are available to support such higher density or intensity. - Policy I.1.2 The City's land development regulations shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities:
+- OBJECTIVE I.1 The City shall make available or schedule for availability the public facilities for future growth and urban development as development occurs in order to provide for urban densities and intensities within the City. - Policy I.1.1 The City shall limit the location of higher density residential, high intensity commercial and heavy industrial uses to areas adjacent to arterial or collector roads where public facilities are available to support such higher density or intensity. - Policy I.1.2 The City's land development regulations shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities: